goenning/goenning/_posts/2019/2019-02-10-using-containers-headless-chrome-measure-performance-multiple-locations.md

 If you liked this and want to take it to the next level, here are some ideas:

+1. Schedule this script to execute every X minutes
-1. Reduce the Docker Image size.
+2. Reduce the Docker Image size.
 The smaller the image is, the faster it'll be executed on the Cloud, which means less 💸
-2. Fork the project and enhance it with extra timing information you need
+3. Fork the project and enhance it with extra timing information you need
-3. Use puppeteer to emulate a slower network and CPU
+4. Use puppeteer to emulate a slower network and CPU
-4. Change the script to be a multi-step process.
+5. Change the script to be a multi-step process.
 If you have an e-commerce and you want to measure how long does it take for a user to find a product and buy it.
 You can use this script as a starting point and include the extra steps of this process
-5. Change the script to retry the container execution if it fails.
+6. Change the script to retry the container execution if it fails.
-6. There is an option to deploy multiple container in a single Azure Container Instance resource by using YAML file.
-I haven't tried it yet, but that should give better performance and scale, but the script would become more complitated, hence why I decided to keep this example simple and create one resource per container
+7. There is an option to deploy multiple containers in a single Azure Container Instance resource by using YAML file.
+I haven't tried it yet, but that should give better performance and scale, but the script would become more complicated, hence why I decided to keep this example simple and create one resource per container
-7. After implementing #6, go wild and deploy 100 container per region 😁, just keep in mind that it'll also increase your 💸
+8. After implementing #7, go wild and deploy hundreds of containers per region 😁, just keep in mind that it'll also increase your 💸

 ## That's all! 🎉